How Jan Thornhill wrote a picture book about the extinct great auk

 From her first children's book, The Wildlife ABC, author and illustrator Jan Thornhill has championed a love of nature and wildlife to young readers.
 Her latest, The Tragic Tale of the Great Auk, is no exception — an informative and heartfelt nonfiction picture book about the causes behind the North Atlantic Ocean bird's extinction in 1844.

-The book is a finalist for two of Canada's biggest children's literary prizes: The $30,000 TD Canadian Children's Literature Award and the Governor General's Literary Award for young people's literature — illustrated books.
+The book won Canada's biggest children's literary prizes — the 2017 TD Canadian Children's Literature Award — and was a finalist for the Governor General's Literary Award for young people's literature — illustrated books.

 In her own words, Thornhill tells CBC Books about the process of making The Tragic Tale of the Great Auk.